ibm-cloud-docs/Cloudant/release_info/deprecations.md

 }
 ```

-The following table shows the fields you use to find information for signing in to {{site.data.keyword.dashdbshort_notm}} console:
+The following table shows the fields that you use to find information for signing in to the {{site.data.keyword.dashdbshort_notm}} console:

 | Field | Description
 | --- | ---